Colored pencils are a basic necessity for any artist and it is almost how everyone started their artistic endeavors.

 These are relatively thick colored pencils allowing you to apply a heavy layer of color and blend if necessary.
 Even with minimal effort, these pencils produce a vivid color but their thickness might make it difficult to fill in small areas.

 Although Derwent pencils don’t break very easily, they do wear down pretty fast so keep your electric sharpener ready.
-The pigment can be changed into ink by applying a little water, so make sure to use the right type of paper.
+Additionally, these are colored pencils that blend with water.
+Which means that the pigment can be changed into ink by applying a little water.
+Of course, you need to make sure you are using watercolor paper for this..

 Luminance (Caran d’ache)